fsvreddit/trending-tattler/redditwiki.md

 If enabled, this will send a modmail with details of each post that has been newly found in the high traffic feed.

+##Send Discord Notification

+If enabled, this will send a message to the Discord webhook specified.
+To learn how to create a webhook, follow [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), and use the "Copy Webhook URL" button within Discord and paste the URL into this app's configuration screen.

 ###Report

 If enabled, this will report the post, making it obvious in the modqueue that the post has hit the high traffic feed.